Publication and Editorial Ethics

 The editorial board of Folia Philologica maintains a certain level of requirements to selection and acceptance of articles submitted to the editorial staff.
 These rules are determined by the research area of the journal and standards of quality of scholarly papers and their presentation accepted in academic community.

-The editorial board calls for adherence to the principles of the Code of Ethics for Scientific Publications developed by the Committee on Publication Ethics (COPE).
+The editorial board calls for adherence to the principles of the Code of Ethics for Scientific Publications developed by the Committee on Publication Ethics (COPE), as well as the principles of DORA (San Francisco Declaration on Research Assessment).

 Ethical Obligations of Journal Editors